main

 --output-file <output_file>

-Optional file to output the JSON string of the config object.
+Optional file to output the he string of the visualization file contents.
 By default, it will be printed out to stdout

 Arguments